iHeartGraph/Illuminati/README.md

 $ python explain_TASK.py
 ```

 This is to explain the whole dataset.
-We save node masks for each graph as a single .csv file.
+We save node importance scores for each graph as a single ".csv" file.
 The time complexity can be evaluated here.

 ### Evaluating an explanation method